joseph-v/mc-demo/Multi-CloudStreaming.md

 ## Case 1: Connecting Stream Processor after Multi-Cloud

 In this case Stream Processor get its input from Multi-cloud, where this inputs are objects stored in cloud and/or on-prem.
-These objects can be previously stored Stream Processor output, or any objects that are stpred and managed by multi-cloud.
+These objects can be previously stored Stream Processor output, or any objects that are stored and managed by multi-cloud.

 This demo shows how to get data/files from the cloud using multi-cloud, and do stream processing like analysis & categorization and generate processed output.
 In this simplified usecase, the Stream processor download a list of photo files, which are labelled with names of animals, birds and fruits.
 Stream processor will identify these from labels and categorize them to Animals, Birds, Fruits and Unknown and outputs, the count of these categories.